andrewtdiz/Weave/docs/tutorials/components/reusing-ui.md

 ## Components

-One of the greatest advantages of libraries like Fusion is that UI and code are the same thing.
+One of the greatest advantages of libraries like Weave is that UI and code are the same thing.
 Any tool you can use on one, you can use on the other.

 To reduce repetition in your codebases, you'll often use functions to run small